 Some hotels are more limited in their roof space, available land, or budget.
 But money saved is money saved.
 And the La Quinta in Danbury Connecticut will be saving $1500 on energy costs, every single month, from their 400 panel solar array.

 The 113-unit hotel installed solar panels on two of their five buildings, and is now generating 18% of their energy from solar power.
 That’s about one fifth.
 They’re also earning $16,000 per year in renewable energy credits.
 Every state offers different incentive programs, and Connecticut’s made solar a great opportunity for this La Quinta location.

 Is Your Hotel or Resort Suitable for Solar Power?

 Hotels use far more energy than most other businesses with similar sized structures, because they must operate several power-hungry systems such as water heating, laundry, and HVAC, that service extensive square footage.

 Thus, the potential is very high for saving large amounts of money even through a modestly sized solar array such as the La Quinta one.

-Energy costs will only continue to rise, which makes the savings from solar power accelerate each year.
+Energy costs will only continue to rise, which makes the savings for resorts and hotels with solar panels accelerate each year.
 Solar is inflation-proof energy production.

 If you have a hotel in the United States, get on a call with a Coastal Solar commercial solar specialist, and see how your numbers pencil out.